pascalnagel/CarND-Capstone/README.md

 [![Capstone Car in Simulator](https://img.youtube.com/vi/PzIRniXv0z0/0.jpg)](https://www.youtube.com/watch?v=PzIRniXv0z0)

-The decisive nodes are the following:

 ### Traffic Light Detection Node

 This node evaluates the position of the next traffic light along the waypoints and the corresponding hold line position.
 It then predicts its state (red, yellow or green) using a SSD object detection model.
-If the state is red, the hold line position is sent to the ``/traffic_waypoint`` topic.
+If the state is red, the hold line position is published to the ``/traffic_waypoint`` topic.
 Details on the model and its training are explained in detail in the section "Traffic Light Detection".

 ### Waypoint Updater Node